florianjehn/python-for-environmental-science/README.md

 If you want to contribute, I'd be happy to hear from you.
 The easiest way is to simply send me a pull request.
 If any questions arise, please contact [me](mailto:florianjehn@posteo.de).

-If you do not have a Python distribution on your computer already, I can recommend [WinPython](https://winpython.github.io/), but the course is also doable with other ones.
+If you do not have a Python distribution on your computer already, I can recommend [Anaconda](https://www.anaconda.com/), but the course is also possible with other ones if you prefer so.

 This course is based on Jupyter Notebooks; if you do not know how to use them, take a look [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).